News

 A step forward in the conservation of the Sept Îles Archipelago

 Ten new areas will soon be designated as protected territories by the Government of Québec.
-Among them is the Sept Îles Archipelago, a natural treasure in Côte-Nord that local organizations have been working to protect for the past nine years.
+Among them is the Sept Îles Archipelago, a natural treasure in Côte-Nord that local organizations have been working to protect for about a decade.
 Over 565 million years old, the islands of the archipelago are an important bird sanctuary and contain numerous ecosystems that are representative of the region.
 Thanks to this designation, any further exploitation of natural resources will be prohibited throughout the archipelago.
 This is a great victory for recreational tourism and the environment!

 Find out more